 Troubleshooting problems with the M1 Mac

-If you can't wait for Apple to fix the problem, you could try a different port.
-For some it has worked to install on a disk connected via USB-A connector but not USB-C, but the situation has been vice versa for others.
-However, we wouldn't recommend using USB-connected SSDs to boot macOS on an M1 Mac at the moment, because even if it works now it may not the next time Apple updates macOS.
+- Try a different port.
+For some it has worked to install on a disk connected via USB-A connector, but not USB-C, while the situation has been vice versa for others.

 Step 1: Prepare the drive for installation

-Follow these instructions to prepare your external drive - note that there may be some slight changes to the process if you wish to install the macOS Monterey Beta.
+Follow these instructions to prepare your external drive - note that there may be some slight changes to the process if you wish to install the macOS Monterey or the latest beta.

 - Connect the external drive to your Mac.